• Skip to primary navigation

 Instructions

 • Preheat the oven to 350 degrees F. Spray 10x15 inch jelly roll pan with baking spray.
-For thicker bars, you may use a 9x13 inch pan, but you’ll probably have to adjust the baking time.
+For thicker bars, you may use a 9x13 inch pan and bake for about 30 minutes (possibly slightly longer).

 • Mix the flour, baking powder and salt together and set aside.